The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling.md

 ---
 ROUGH NOTES

 First off, a word of warning: **Do not use the gear given out by the first job quest.** It is normal-quality, meaning it is significantly weaker than other gear at that item level.
-To put this into perspective, a

-NQ steel (i30) has lower def than HQ iron (i20)

-\- don't use starter gear
+The Steel Cuirass (ilvl30), for example, has about the same defense as a high-quality Iron Scale Mail (ilvl 23).

 \- rotate cds, use arm's length+reprisal